Altinity/clickhouse-sql-examples/helm/README.md

 ## Quick Start

+This shows how to get started with the 'hello' chart.
+Examples use defaults from the values.yaml file.

 ### Install Helm chart for hello server
 Clone this repo and install the Helm clickhouse-hello chart directly from the file system.